Shady Records: 1999–2004: Formation, first generation, growth and feuds

-The third release from Shady was 50 Cent's Get Rich or Die Tryin', in February 2003.
-The album became the fastest selling debut in U.S. history.
+The fourth release from Shady was 50 Cent's Get Rich or Die Tryin', in February 2003.
+The album became the fastest selling debut in U.S. history, selling 872,000 copies in its first week.
 Next to be released from Shady was Obie Trice's debut album, Cheers, six months later.
 Despite being commercial successful, the LP was considered overshadowed by 50 Cent's music at the time.
-In 2003, Shady was involved in several controversies with the likes of the inherited Murder Inc. feud that 50 Cent and G-Unit were involved in, on-going problems with the previous co-owners of The Source magazine, namely Benzino, as well as escalating issues with rapper Royce da 5'9", who was previously a friend of Eminem and D12.
+In 2003, Shady was involved in several controversies with the likes of the inherited Murder Inc. feud that 50 Cent and G-Unit were involved in, on-going problems with the previous co-owners of The Source magazine, namely Benzino, as well as escalating issues with rapper Royce da 5'9", who was previously a friend of Eminem and D12, until they reunited in 2010.

 Near the end of 2003, Eminem and Dr. Dre signed a joint deal with Stat Quo.
 Stat Quo became the second artist to be signed to Shady and Aftermath.
 The following year saw the release of D12's second album, D12 World.
 Also, in 2004, Eminem and Rosenberg began a venture offered by Sirius Satellite Radio that saw the airing of their uncensored hip hop radio station, Shade 45.
 Shady DJ, DJ Green Lantern, was given his own show, whilst 50 Cent's G-Unit DJ, DJ Whoo Kid, co-hosted G-Unit Radio on Saturdays.